 Installation and Setup Fees (DISH vs DirecTV)

 Professional installation is free with any plan.
-All plans require a 2-year commitment which guarantees the pricing for 24 months.
+All plans require a 2 year contract which guarantees the pricing for the next 24 months.

 The DISH price lock differs from DirecTV which increases their prices after the first 12 months of service unless you are already an AT&T wireless customer.